dnmfarrell/jp/README.md

     [3,2]

 ### jp.count
-Replaces the stack with a count of stack entries.
+Replaces the stack with a count of stack items.

     echo '["JavaScript","PHP","Perl"]' | jp jp.vals jp.count
     3